zbirobin/Deep_Learning_Project_2/README.md

 ```
 python test.py
 ```
-To use this framework, please follow the indications in the `report.pdf` file.
+To use this framework, please follow the indications in the `report_project.pdf` file.

 ## Detailed file description